9 Benefits Of Using Aloe Vera For Skin Care & More

 It soothes psoriasis and eczema

-Skin conditions like eczema and psoriasis signal general inflammation and a compromised skin barrier—both of which can be helped by aloe vera.
+Skin conditions like eczema and psoriasis10 signal general inflammation and a compromised skin barrier—both of which can be helped by aloe vera.

 Additionally, skin with a broken barrier is also more prone to fungal and bacterial infections, and aloe vera "can be considered an antiseptic acting against fungi, bacteria, and viruses," Garshick says.
 According to the Mayo Clinic, using aloe vera cream on psoriasis may also help reduce the scaling, redness, and irritation caused by the disorder.